Astarx1/SMLproject/README.md

 games should not be included in the p-learning process, only for v theta (hard to do ...)
 3) Include in the AI a "It is won" option so that v theta would be 1 if the game is won

+1) In Coach : To be able to play against previous versions

 BUGS :
 1) In the coach, the UTC often returns -1 as first move.
 I do not know why...